AriFordsham/GHCWiki/phabricator.md

 After pushing your new Differential `arc` will respond with the revision number and a URL where you can view and discuss your change.

 **NOTE**:  The above assumes you only want to send one commit to start with, which is the current tip of your branch.
-By default, when you say `arc diff XXX`, arcanist generates a diff starting from commit `XXX`, against your current `HEAD`.
-If you want to send multiple commits at once when you create a revision, simply specify the 'base' commit instead of `HEAD~`. `HEAD~` means "the commit before HEAD", so arcanist generates a diff between "HEAD" and "the commit before HEAD".
-Those commits can be seen with `git log` by running `git log <base>..HEAD` where `<base>` is the chosen commit.
-Simply make sure `git log <base>..HEAD` has all the commits you want, and run `arc diff <base>`.
+In general you can send multiple commits by saying `arc diff XXX` where `XXX` is the the commit \*before\* the commits you want to send.
+When you do this, `arc` will squash all the commits between `XXX` and `HEAD` into a single commit with the commit message you enter during `arc diff`.
+You can see which commits would be squashed with `git log XXX..HEAD`.
+Typically this is used when you have a series of modifications to the original commit in your repo, but you want them to be reviewed as a single diff.
+If you want separate diffs, then used the "stacked diffs" workflow described below.

 You may also modify the commit more later, by making new commits, and running `arc diff` again.
 This will just update the existing review: